Skip to main content

 Loading the Data

 The GeoJSON data for an MVF is split into multiple parts, often separated by floor ID.
-The structure of this bundle is explained in the MVF v2 Data Model.
+The structure of this bundle is explained in the MVF v2 Data Model. the loadFileFromZip function is used to load the GeoJSON files from the zip archive and return them as JSON objects.

-Load all the datasets from the public directory using a fetch function.
 For a basic 2D or 3D rendering, the following datasets are needed:

 Some data - like Space and Obstruction - is divided by floor ID.
 Using the desired elevation, the floor ID can be pulled from the Floor GeoJSON file.
 Then, in the fetch specify which floor ID file to load.

-const manifestData = await loadData(MVF, 'manifest.geojson');
+const manifestData = await loadFileFromZip(zip, 'manifest.geojson');

-const styles = await loadData(MVF, 'styles.json');
+const styles = await loadFileFromZip(zip, 'styles.json');

-const floorData = await loadData(MVF, 'floor.geojson');
+const floorData = await loadFileFromZip(zip, 'floor.geojson');

 // Extract the features array from the FeatureCollection